opentracing-contrib/python-flask/example/README.md

 > python3 client.py
 ```

-To see the traced requests, go to Jaeger web interface.
+To see the traced requests, go to Jaeger web interface and refresh the page.
 Select your service name from dropdown on the left (it's
 "jaeger_opentracing_example" in our case) and press Find traces button at the bottom of the page.